rutpatel/GoLocally/README.md

 Facebook opened up their Messenger platform to enable bots to converse with users through Facebook Apps/Pages.
 There are around 11,000 chatbots on the messenger platform.
-This is the code which I have used to build my Messenger Chatbot.
+This is the code which I've used to build my Messenger Chatbot.

 ***************************************************